corentin-c/SpotifyAutoPatcher/README.md

 ⭐  forked from [AntiSplit-M](https://github.com/AbdurazaaqMohammed/AntiSplit-M) by AbdurazaaqMohammed to extract the APK
 * [ReVanced Patcher](https://github.com/ReVanced/revanced-patcher) to patch the app
-* [ReVanced Patches](https://github.com/ReVanced/revanced-patches) to get the patches for Spotifysure
+* [ReVanced Patches](https://github.com/ReVanced/revanced-patches) to get the patches
 * [ReVanced Library](https://github.com/ReVanced/revanced-library) to apply the patches and sign the APK

 ## Permissions